zf-w/my_tome/en;Main/Readme.md

 For the table of contents menu, you can click on the name of each "chapter" to go to the designated webpage.

 I'm not a big fan of collapsable menus since too many layers of nested folders can be a little messy.
-To encapsulate contents, making it easier for readers and me to focus on a "subpart" of the book, the chapter names with **a line below** are the links indicating those contents are grouped.
+To encapsulate contents, making it easier for readers and me to focus on a "subpart" of the book, the chapter names with a <svg width="14" height="14" viewBox="0 0 12 12" xmlns="http://www.w3.org/2000/svg"><path d="m 6 0 L 0 10 L 12 10 Z" fill="currentColor"/></svg> are the links indicating those contents are grouped.
 When you enter those "**subparts**", the contents "above" that level will disappear in the table of contents menu, but you can always go back by clicking the chapter name of the "parent" content (**always on the top and has a separation line under it**).

 At the end of the page, there is another navigation bar to allow us to jump to the next or previous page, decided by a pre-order traversal of the content tree.
 This sometimes gets tricky when an encapsulated page node starts a subtree of contents that is not included in the table of contents.
 When we get those pages, a third link will let us go deeper into the subtree of contents.